On the Practical Implementation of a Sequential Quadratic Programming Algorithm for Nonconvex Sum-of-squares Problems: Benchmarks

 \subsubsection{N-link Robot Arm}

 Using an $N$-link (planar) robot arm, the problem scales to $n=2N$ states.
 For each $N$, the dynamics and a linear quadratic control law (LQR) are computed and a quadratic polynomial approximation for the closed-loop system is calculated.
-The details are provided in the supplementary material~\cite{DARUS-5677_2026}.
+This preparation phase is provided in the supplementary material~\cite{DARUS-5677_2026}.
 We solve the problem twice using different initial guesses.
-In the first case, both algorithms are initialized with the Lyapunov function of the linear system, with the sequential algorithm additionally using a simple quadratic polynomial for the SOS multiplier.
+In the first case, both algorithms are initialized with the Lyapunov function of the linear system, with the sequential quadratic SOS algorithm additionally given a simple quadratic polynomial for the SOS multiplier.
 In the second, we make use of a clearly infeasible initial guess.
 A more detailed breakdown is given in Table~\ref{tab:compNlink} and ~\ref{tab:compNlinkbadinit}.